 The UPSC civil services mains exam is the second hurdle you have to cross if you wish to enter the prestigious civil services of the country.
 Unlike the prelims, the IAS mains exam consists of nine descriptive papers.
-This article gives you the syllabus of UPSC mains exam.
+This article will answer your question, “What is the syllabus for IAS exam?”, it will also explain in detail, the syllabus of UPSC mains exam.

 First of all, let us check the papers in the UPSC mains exam: